 Fall has passed and filled your gutter with leaves.
 Winter made sure that the they got good and damp.
 Spring rain will ensure your gutters overflow, unless you clean them out.
 Now, if you have a multistory home, don’t own a sturdy ladder, or don’t feel comfortable with heights, hire a professional.

 If you’re up to the task, try this guide from Jason Gurkis.
 It’s a bit long, but it’s very helpful.

 4. The Nooks and Crannies

 So you’ve cleaned the floors, washed the windows, organized the attic, and done every task you can think of.
 So why do you have the sinking suspicion you’ve missed something?

 Well, there are a lot of little things that can slip by, and to help you catch them, Andrea at Simple Organized Living has put together this great guide.

 Here’s where Oxi Fresh Carpet Cleaning can help.
 Here’s an article with 8 easy ways to keep your carpet clean longer, with everything from doggie towels to how you should blot.
 We hope it helps you as you keep your home and carpets looking fresh and clean.

 Now, if you look down at your carpet and have trouble remembering what the original color was, it’s probably time for a professional carpet cleaning.
-Just follow this link, put your zipcode into the Franchise Finder, and you’ll get the right number to call and some carpet cleaning coupons.
+Just follow this link to our online scheduler, put your zipcode into the Franchise Finder, and you’ll get the right number to call and some carpet cleaning coupons.
 Enjoy!